codio/site/source/blog/articles/2013/10/ilos.html.md

 Any great ideas you want to discuss or bugs you want to report should be done [here in GitHub Issues](https://github.com/codio/iloveopensource/issues?state=open) also.

+##Many thanks to Digital Ocean
+A short but important word of thanks goes to [Digital Ocean](http://www.digitalocean.com).
+They have been very generous in providing I Love Open Source with their lovely servers at no cost.

 ##Please Support Us
 The only support we ask for is that you Tweet about this project so the word spreads fast.
 We're @iloshq on Twitter.